Relintai/pandemonium_engine_docs/usage/platform/android/android_plugin.md

 Introduction
 ------------

-Android plugins are powerful tools to extend the capabilities of the Godot engine by tapping into the functionality provided by the Android platform and ecosystem.
+Android plugins are powerful tools to extend the capabilities of the Pandemonium engine by tapping into the functionality provided by the Android platform and ecosystem.

 Mobile gaming monetization is one such example since it requires features